 - Ammos Gate Square.
 100 parking spots.
 You can park here for a maximum of 4 hours.

-- Mylogianni Street in the intersection with Koraka and Kriari Streets.
+- Mylogianni Street on the intersection of Koraka and Kriari Streets.
 24 parking spots.

 - Arxontaki Street.
 13 parking spots.

 - Town Square 1866, around the city park.
 36 parking spots.

 - Reggina, in front of the stadium.
 94 parking spots.
 You can park here for a maximum of 4 hours.
 The place is also known as Santa Lucia.

 - Mihelidaki Street.
 20 parking spots.